 Body care products use lecithin in products like eye creams, lipsticks, and moisturizers.
 It is recognized for its antioxidant properties and its ability to emulsify the other ingredients creating a product that is smooth and feels good on your skin.
 It keeps skin soft by being able to retain moisture.

 - Can help absorb fat-soluble vitamins A, D, E, and K when taken with food.

 Sunflower lecithin health benefits:

-Cholesterol is a fatty substance that travels through the bloodstream.
+- Reduces cholesterol - Cholesterol is a fatty substance that travels through the bloodstream.
 There is LDL and HDL cholesterol.
-Too much LDL cholesterol can clog blood vessels and lead to strokes or heart attack.
+Too much LDL cholesterol can clog blood vessels and lead to strokes or heart attacks.
 The HDL takes excess LDL and helps the body get rid of it.
 Lecithin can quickly lower LDL cholesterol levels by 42%.(5)

-Your brain is made up of 60% fat.(6) Sunflower lecithin contains fatty acids that are important for your brain to function well.
-In the early years of life is when the brain is growing the most.
-Later in life, lecithin has been found to be helpful with patients who have Alzheimer disease and may delay the onset of Dementia.(8) Choline in sunflower lecithin is linked to improved memory and cognitive function.(7)
+- Brain health - Your brain is made up of 60% fat.(6) Sunflower lecithin contains fatty acids that are important for your brain to function well.
+The early years of life are when the brain is growing the most.
+Later in life, lecithin is helpful with patients who have Alzheimer's disease and may delay the onset of Dementia.(8) Choline in sunflower lecithin is linked to improved memory and cognitive function.(7)

+- And more….
 The list of benefits is long.
-People have also reported improved quality of sleep, reduced stress, effective for improving eczema and acne, slows aging, may help balance hormones, can lower blood pressure and boosts the immune system.
+People have also reported improved quality of sleep, reduced stress, effectiveness for improving eczema and acne, slows aging, may help balance hormones, can lower blood pressure, and boosts the immune system.